Tetsu – New Menu, New Surprises

-tetsu, one of our favorite Japanese restaurants recently ramped up their menu with some brand new items.
-While our all-time favorites like the delicious dragon roll and the delightful kushi-style (skewer) tempura have been retained, we are delighted with many of the new dishes!
+tetsu, one of our favourite Japanese restaurants recently ramped up their menu with some brand new items.
+While our all-time favourites like the delicious dragon roll and the delightful kushi-style (skewer) tempura have been retained, we are delighted with many of the new dishes!

 Whether you prefer the raw taste of sashimi, the soupy sukiyaki (steamboat) or the meatier tonkatsu, there is certainly no shortage of dishes to pick from.
 But it wouldn’t be Tetsu if they didn’t throw in a few surprises along the way.